UrbanInstitute/ed-data/master_sheet_graph_edits.md

 	"Private"
 	]
 ```
-#Figure 4-9
+**Figure 4-9

+1) for graph 1, add bracket to single category "All..."
+2)for graph 2, add spaces to x-labels to create two lines, for example: "Less than         $30,000" "$30,000 –       $64,999"
-for graphs 1-3, change number of ticks
+3) for graphs 1-3, change number of ticks
 "y": {
   "max": 8000,
   "padding": {"top": 0, "bottom": 0},